Mashbode/FYP-23-S2-15/README.md

 This will be required for you to connect to our server instance in AWS RDS as it is the only way to view the DB\
 ### Before connecting to AWS
 Check ur ip address  https://whatismyipaddress.com/  \
-Take the ipv4 and send to Ken or dian, need to allow connection from your ip-address if not you will not be able to connect at all \
+Take the ipv4 and send to Ken or dian, need to allow connection from your ip-address if not you will not be able to connect at all
 ### Connecting to AWS
-Follow from connecting to rds instance : https://adamtheautomator.com/rds-postgres/ Steps\
+Follow from connecting to rds instance : https://adamtheautomator.com/rds-postgres/ Steps \
-Under the existing server right click -> register -> server\
+Under the existing server right click -> register -> server \
-Enter a name for the server \
+Enter a name for the server
 Under connections \
-Host : testdb.c9ybbr2jzshu.ap-southeast-1.rds.amazonaws.com \
+Host : (testdb.c9ybbr2jzshu.ap-southeast-1.rds.amazonaws.com)
 Port : 5432 \
 Maintenance : postgres \
-(hold on first for this, having some issues with permissions) \ Username : teamates1 \
+(hold on first for username and password, having some issues with permissions) \
+Username : teamates1 \
 password : pass \
-Click save and you will connect to AWS RDS, under database there will be a postgres (default db by postgres DO NOT DELETE OR ALTER ANYTHING), rdsAdmin (AWS STUFF u will not be able to access)  \ metadatadb - this will be our main db \ fileserver - this will be where we store the file parts \
+Click save and you will connect to AWS RDS, under database there will be a postgres (default db by postgres DO NOT DELETE OR ALTER ANYTHING), rdsAdmin (AWS STUFF u will not be able to access)
+metadatadb - this will be our main db \
+fileserver - this will be where we store the file parts